kendalls/jekyll-now/_posts/2019-01-08-Azure-Function-SendGrid-Binding.md

 ## Step 2: Add Library and Output Binding to Function
 1. Add the **Microsoft.Azure.WebJobs.Extensions.SendGrid** NuGet package to your Function project.
 Use version 2.x for the 1.x Functions runtime and 3.x for runtime 2.x.
+2. Add an **App Setting** to your Function containing the API Key value you created in the first step.
+I've imaginatively named it MySendGridAppSettingName in this case so it's clear that the attribute below doesn't contain the value of the key.
+You can (apparently) omit the ApiKey property if your app setting is named **AzureWebJobsSendGridApiKey**.
-2. Add a SendGrid output binding to your function, using an out parameter or return attribute (if your Function is asynchronous).
+3. Add a SendGrid output binding to your function, using an out parameter or return attribute (if your Function is asynchronous).
 For example:
 {% highlight cs %}
 [FunctionName("SendEmail")]
 public static void Run([SomeInputTrigger(...)] string myInput,